 • Establishment of a world federation based on collective security and justice for all.

-Towards the end of His life, even though still under sentence of exile and prison, Bahá’u’lláh was allowed to move outside the city walls of Akka to an estate known as Bahji.
-It was here on 29 May 1892, that He passed away and was laid to rest in a garden room adjoining the mansion in Bahji.
+Towards the end of His life, even though still under sentence of exile and prison, Bahá’u’lláh was allowed to move outside the city walls of ‘Akká to an estate known as Bahjí.
+It was here on 29 May 1892, that He passed away and was laid to rest in a garden room adjoining the mansion in Bahjí.
 For Bahá’ís, this spot is the most holy place on earth and a place of pilgrimage.

 History of the Bahá’í Faith in Singapore